 mamba install geopandas matplotlib

-As you saw with Spyder (which is an IDE, more on that later), Mamba is also able to install some non-Python packages that have Python bindings.
+Mamba is also able to install some non-Python packages that have Python bindings.
+For example with mamba we can install jupyter, a web based editor for writing and evaluating code per cell (more on jupyter later).
 This is useful for making sure your Python and binary versions match and do not interfere with the system-wide ones.

 Some additional helpful utilities for package management in this context are: